POETSII/tinsel/README.md

 #### Tinsel Tile

-A Tinsel tile consists of four Tinsel cores sharing a mailbox, an FPU, and a data cache.
+A Tinsel tile typically consists of four Tinsel cores sharing a mailbox, an FPU, and a data cache.

 <img align="center" src="doc/figures/tile.png">